Futurist Bob Treadway Biography

 Bob Treadway's work as a futurist, speaker, consultant, and strategy advisor began when clients asked him to develop forecasts to present in advance of his strategic planning consultation and facilitation.
 Clients in a wide cross-section of industries listened to his counsel that they could not just "invent the future" - they needed to anticipate, prepare, strategize, and act on the factors that they could not control.

-Clients like Berkshire Hathaway, Motorola, the Federal Reserve, Gillette, ExxonMobil, Hilton, American Express, Syngenta, the National Corn Growers Association, and the National League of Cities retain Bob to help develop long-range thinking, forecast the environments of tomorrow, form robust strategy, and take action on what's ahead.
+Clients like Berkshire Hathaway, Motorola, Gillette, ExxonMobil, Hilton, American Express, the National Corn Growers Association, Dow, Humana, the Social Security Administration, United Airlines, and the National League of Cities retain Bob to help develop long-range thinking, forecast the environments of tomorrow, form robust strategy, and take action on what's ahead.
+He’s also known for some of the highest-rated leadership development educational sessions in financial services, agriculture, information security, and food production and processing.

 His broad perspective comes through work with hundreds of clients in a broad range of industries and fields including telecommunications, technology, manufacturing, agriculture, healthcare, energy, financial services, distribution, retail, economic development, executive education, professional services, and government in the Americas and Europe.